wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="Example ICE server configuration"}

+NOTE: The naming of both the "rel" attribute value of "ice-server" and the target attributes follows the one used on the W3C WebRTC recomendation {{?W3C.REC-webrtc-20210126} RTCConfiguration dictionary in section 4.2.1. "rel" attribute value of "ice-server" is not prepended with the "urn:ietf:params:whip:" so it can be reused by other specifications which may use this mechanishm to configure the usage of STUN/TURN servers.

-There are some webrtc implementations that do not support updating the ICE server configuration after the local offer has been created.
-In order to support these clients, the WHIP endpoint MAY also include the ICE server configuration on the responses to an authenticated OPTIONS request sent to the WHIP endpoint URL sent before the POST requests.
+There are some webrtc implementations that do not support updating the STUN/TURN server configuration after the local offer has been created as specified in {{!RFC8829}} section 4.1.18.
+In order to support these clients, the WHIP endpoint MAY also include the STUN/TURN server configuration on the responses to an authenticated OPTIONS request sent to the WHIP endpoint URL sent before the POST requests.

 It might be also possible to configure the STUN/TURN server URLs with long term credentials provided by either the broadcasting service or an external TURN provider on the WHIP client overriding the values provided by the WHIP endpoint.